-Batch scanning may appear to be the only approach to large-scale conversion projects.
+High-volume batch scanning may appear to be the only approach to large-scale conversion projects.
 However, some scanning projects might actually be done more productively by scanning individual documents.
 Here are a few elements to consider:

-If controls are not needed for each document’s pages, counting pages in fixed increments, such as every 25 pages, and comparing that quantity to the number of images scanned may be perfectly sufficient.
+If controls are not needed for each document’s scan pages, counting pages in fixed increments, such as every 25 pages, and comparing that quantity to the number of images scanned may be perfectly sufficient.

-Who will do the work?
 Batch scanning implies document preparation performed as a separate function.
-This allows personnel to be specifically trained on the requirements of document separation, repair, categorization, etc. On the other hand, responsibility for the documents will lie with two separate groups or individuals instead of combined.
+This allows personnel to be specifically trained on the requirements of document separation, repair, categorization, etc. On the other hand, responsibility for the documents will lie with two separate groups or individuals instead of just one.

-What is the Quality Control plan?
 If physical pages have been counted and reconciled to the number of images scanned, will images also need to be inspected after scanning?
 Should inspection include physical pages compared to electronic images?